-As freelance journalist, Stephanie regularly writes articles and opinion pieces on current international affairs, with a focus on the OSCE, European and Euro-Atlantic security, the Ukraine crisis, European integration, multilateral diplomacy, and security policy.
+As freelance journalist, Stephanie regularly writes articles and opinion pieces on current international affairs, with a focus on the OSCE, the United Nations, European and Euro-Atlantic security, European integration, multilateral diplomacy, and security policy.
+Stephanie also regularly writes commentary and analysis about Austrian politics.
 She has written for the Austrian daily newspapers Wiener Zeitung and Die Presse, as well as for the Washington Post, the Huffington Post, the EU Observer, the Security Times of the Munich Security Conference, the Global Observatory of the International Peace Institute, and the Centre for Security Studies at the ETH Zurich.

 Stephanie has given guest lectures on the OSCE at the University of Vienna/Department of Political Science, and the Austrian Study Center for Peace and Conflict Resolution/Peace Castle Schlaining.

 She has also appeared as an expert on several radio programmes of the Austrian Public Broadcasting Company (ORF/Ö1), Talk Radio in the UK, and BBC Radio Foyle.